Most of us are experiencing some level of stress these days. Here are some ideas for dealing with it effectively

-Those over 55 may even be more prone to experiencing stress than are younger people: according to a 2017 report from the Calgary Vital Signs Foundation, 90 per cent of seniors in Calgary are subjected to daily stress, compared with just 69 per cent of millennials.
-Older people can find themselves under intense prolonged stress (caused, for example, by major life transitions such as losing a spouse) at a time when their brains and bodies may be less able than they were, due to aging and medical conditions, to shake off the negative consequences.
+Those over 55 may even be more prone to stress than are younger people: according to a report from the Calgary Foundation, 90 per cent of seniors in Calgary are subjected to daily stress, compared with just 69 per cent of millennials.
+Older people can find themselves under intense prolonged stress (caused, for example, by major life transitions such as downsizing) at a time when their brains and bodies may be less able than they were, due to aging and medical conditions, to shake off the negative consequences.

 However, there are a number of simple everyday strategies that can dial down stress and improve our capacity to withstand it.
 What’s more, research has shown that even when our defences give way and we begin to suffer the effects of stress, there are techniques that can bolster our mental well-being.